Gemini 12: Launch

-Liftoff of the Atlas/Agena Target Vehicle occurred at 2:07:59 PM EST, and of the Gemini/Titan spacecraft at 3:46:33 PM EST, on November 11.
-All launch vehicle systems performed nominally during powered flight, but at staging there was a recurrence of the first stage oxidizer tank rupture first seen on Gemini 10's launch.
+Liftoff of the Atlas/Agena Target Vehicle occurred at 2:07:59 p.m.
+EST, and of the Gemini/Titan spacecraft at 3:46:33 p.m.
+EST, on November 11.
+This holds the record for the quickest turnaround between two orbital launches from the United States, at one hour and 39 minutes.
+All launch vehicle systems performed nominally during powered flight, but at staging, there was a recurrence of the first stage oxidizer tank rupture first seen on Gemini 10's launch.
 On Gemini 12, the fuel tank appeared to have also ruptured as a white cloud was seen emitting from the spent stage along with the orange nitrogen tetroxide.
 Another episode of "Green Man" also occurred at SECO, referring to pitch gyrations caused by pressure buildup in the second stage protective skirt.

 Objectives

 At the completion of the previous Gemini flight, the program still had not demonstrated that an astronaut could work easily and efficiently outside the spacecraft.
-Prior to the Gemini XII mission, other astronauts from previous missions of the Gemini Program had attempted EVAs.
+Prior to the Gemini XII mission, other astronauts from previous missions of the Gemini Program had attempted EVAs (extravehicular activities).
 However, their successes were limited due to a lack of proper restraints and insufficient techniques.
 In preparation for Gemini XII new, improved restraints were added to the outside of the capsule, and a new technique—underwater training—was introduced, which would become a staple of future space-walk simulation.
 The main purpose of the Gemini XII mission was to find and test new ways to work outside of a spacecraft safely and effectively.
 Aldrin's two-hour, 20-minute tethered space-walk, during which he photographed star fields, retrieved a micrometeorite collector and did other chores, at last demonstrated the feasibility of extravehicular activity.
 Two more stand-up EVAs also went smoothly, as did the by-now routine rendezvous and docking with an Agena which was done "manually" using the onboard computer and charts when a rendezvous radar failed.
+Aldrin, who had written his PhD on the rendezvous, used a sextant to measure the angle between the spacecraft and the Agena, and then calculated the required actions using the onboard computer.
+Lovell then flew the spacecraft accordingly.

-The climb to a higher orbit, however, was canceled because of a problem with the Agena booster.
+The climb to a higher orbit was canceled because of a problem with the Agena booster.

 During orbital injection, the GATV engine experienced a drop in turbopump speed lasting about 2.5 seconds.
 After this, pump performance returned to normal.
 Telemetry data indicated erratic pump speeds, but engine performance did not reflect this.
 The anomaly was later found as a brief 30 psi drop in the thrust chamber of the rocket.
 The mission had planned for an orbital maneuver into a higher orbit but the drop in pressure raised some concerns.
 Ground controllers decided not to risk the planned orbital boost maneuver since the exact reason for the pump slowdown was unclear.
 Following Gemini 12's reentry and during the GATV's 63rd orbit, they attempted to fire the propulsion system, but a stuck fuel valve prevented engine start from occurring.